mrdevil786/ASAutoClicker/README.md

 ## How to Use

-1. Download the latest release from the [Releases](https://github.com/mrdevil786/ASClicker/releases) page
+1. Download the latest release from the [Releases](https://github.com/mrdevil786/ASAutoClicker/releases) page
 2. Launch the application (AutoClicker.exe)
 3. Set the click interval in milliseconds (default: 100ms)
 4. Press the "Start" button or use the global hotkey (Ctrl+Shift+A) to start clicking
 5. Press the same hotkey (Ctrl+Shift+A) to stop clicking
 6. The application can be minimized to the system tray
 7. Right-click the tray icon to show the application or exit it

+## Important Note about Windows Security Warning

+When you first run AutoClicker, Windows Defender SmartScreen may display a warning because the application is not signed with a code signing certificate.
+This is normal for applications from individual developers who haven't purchased a code signing certificate.

+**To run the application when this warning appears:**
+1. Click on "More info" in the warning dialog
+2. Click "Run anyway"

+The warning only appears the first time you run the application.

 ## Build Requirements